-8 Health Benefits of Almonds:
+9 Health Benefits of Almonds

-Reduce Heart Attack Risk: A study showed those who consumed nuts five times a week had a 50% reduction in risk of heart attack according to the Loma Linda School of Public Health.
+- Reduce Heart Attack Risk: A study showed those who consumed nuts five times a week had a 50% reduction in risk of heart attack according to the Loma Linda School of Public Health.

-Healthy fats helps in weight loss:
+- Healthy fats help in weight loss:

 Although nuts contain lots of fat frequent nut eaters are thinner on average than those who almost never consume nuts. (data from the Nurses’ Health Study)

 Those who ate nuts at least two times per week were 31% less likely to gain weight than were those who never or seldom at them in a study involving 8865 adults.

 - This nut will lower the rise in blood sugar and insulin after meals.